marta1873/concept_reachability/README.md

 ![Scarcity diagram](./images/scaricity.png)

-The configuration dictionary used for steering is available in [experiment_2.json](./config_dicts/experiment_2.json).
+The configuration dictionary used for steering is available in [experiment_2.json](./config_dicts/experiment_2.json), targetting reachability to images containing a red triangles behind green squares under the reduction of images containing red triangles in the back.

 ## Experiment 3: Underspecification of Captions